wobushannes/mouthmind/README.md

 Because visual speech recognition has misuse potential.
 We take this seriously — even if others don't.

 **Can I collaborate?**
-If you're from a university, institute, or comparable research environment: Contact us with your profile, institution, and concrete proposal.
+Yes — if you're from a university, institute, or comparable research environment.
+Contact us with your profile, institution, and concrete proposal.
 All other inquiries will be ignored.

+**I'm from a law enforcement or security agency.**
+We take legitimate security inquiries seriously.
+Contact us with your credentials and a formal request.

+**Can I discuss the research with you?**
+Yes — in academic or policy contexts.
+Contact us with a clear proposal.

+**Can I hire you as a consultant?**
+We offer consulting and research collaboration for institutions with a clear ethical framework.
+Contact us for details.

 ---